Alonso Alfaro Ureña

 Featured Working Papers

 Status: Revise and Resubmit at the American Economic Review.
+NBER WP 30683

-Media coverage: VoxDev summary, VoxEU summary
+Media coverage: VoxDev summary, VoxEU summary, Trade Talks.

 Research question: What are the average and distributional implications of "Responsible Sourcing" policies by multinationals in host countries?